Skip to main content

 Business Studies, English, History, Te Reo Maori, Photography, Design, DVC, Performing Arts Technology.

-Prepares sturdents for: Level 3 Practical Art - Painting
+Prepares students for: Level 3 Practical Art - Painting

 Tertiary Creative Technology, Design, Fine Arts, Visual Arts, Architecture, Animation, Illustration, Maori and Pacifica Arts and Media Arts courses and can lead to work in film, theatre, design, advertising, curation, media, education, the art world, fashion, architecture etc. and a lifelong love of painting.